anntnt/nextjs_marketplace/README.md

 # Next.js E-Commerce Marketplace

-The Marketplace eStores is a project where I used Next.js to build a full-stack web application.
-This project is still in progress and being continuously improved.
+Marketplace eStores is an ongoing full-stack web application built with Next.js, continuously evolving and improving.

-- A full-stack marketplace for buying and selling products.
+- A marketplace for buying and selling products.
-- Features user authentication and user authorization, product and category listings, product search, shopping cart, checkout, payment gateway, and separate buyer/seller areas.
+- Includes user registration, authentication/authorization, product listings, category management, product search, shopping cart, checkout, payment gateway, and separate buyer/seller dashboards.
-- Uses a database to store information and relationships between users, products, categories, sessions, carts, orders, etc., including user-generated content.
+- Utilizes a database to manage user, product, category, session, cart, and order data, including user-generated content.
-- A REST API for frontend-backend communication.
+- Implements a REST API for seamless frontend-backend communication.
-- Zod server-side validation of data entered by the user.
+- Server-side data validation using Zod to ensure input integrity.
-- Cloudinary API for image processing and hosting.
+- Integrates Cloudinary for image processing and hosting.
-- Frontend and backend validations for security and data integrity.
+- Frontend and backend validations for security and data consistency.

 ### [The marketplace eStores](https://estores.fly.dev/)